Interleukin 18: Clinical significance

 IL-18 has also been found to increase the Alzheimer's disease-associated amyloid-beta production in human neuron cells.

-IL-18 is also associated with urine protein excretion what means that it can be marker for assessing the progression of diabetic nephropathy.
+IL-18 is also associated with urine protein excretion which means that it can be marker for assessing the progression of diabetic nephropathy.
 This interleukin was also significantly elevated in patients with microalbuminuria and macroalbuminuria when it was compared with healthy people and patients with diabetes which have normoalbuminuria.

 IL-18 is involved in the neuroinflammatory response after intracerebral hemorrhage.

 The single-nucleotide polymorphism (SNP) IL18 rs360719, a genetic variant of the Interleukin-18 (IL-18) gene, revealed a probable role in determining the susceptibility to systemic lupus erythematosus and to be a possible "key factor in the expression of the IL18 gene."